 The needs of the paying party, as well as the supported party, must also be weighed by the court.
 The needs of the parties will be based on the standard of living established during the marriage.
 The law does not provide a set formula for determining the marital standard of living.
 It is generally defined as the general station in life the parties enjoyed during their marriage.

 Parties Obligations and Assets

-The court can look into a party’s separate property when determining his or her need for support.
+The court can look into a party’s separate property, assets and debts when determining his or her need for support.
 When there are no children, and a party has separate property sufficient for their support, then no spousal support should be ordered.